The best resistance bands are a low-cost way to strengthen your muscles, whether you’re at home, at the office or on

 Your resistance bands can either be used to create a workout on their own or to add extra resistance or assistance to your exercise routine.
 If you’re not sure what you need, then our guide to the latest deals should allow you to make the right decision for your needs.

-Weight is also something to consider when buying resistance bands.
-Personal trainer Josh Peters also told Live Science, "When choosing a strength of the band, it is always sensible to buy a variety of bands ranging from easy to hard.
+Also, keep in mind this advice from personal trainer Josh Peters who told Live Science that "When choosing a strength of the band, it is always sensible to buy a variety of bands ranging from easy to hard.
 When you first introduce a band to your workout, make sure you start with the easiest one and look to progress over time.
 Adding a band to an exercise can sometimes make it feel unusual and it may take a few sessions to get used to how it feels."

-The benefits of using the best resistance bands
+What are the benefits of using the best resistance bands?

 One of the great things about resistance bands is that they challenge you through the entire range of movement of an exercise.
 Peters explained, "By adding a band to a traditional movement, you can alter how hard your muscles are being challenged in certain positions.
-For example, in a traditional push-up - after you pass halfway up the movement starts to become easier.
+For example, in a traditional push-up — after you pass halfway up the movement starts to become easier.
 By adding a band, you can make the exercise harder as you pass halfway altering the traditional strength curve."